As of March 18, 2014

 Section 1.
 Executive Committee.
 The Executive Committee shall consist of the Co-Chairs, Secretary, and Treasurer, and shall have and exercise the powers of the Board of Directors between meetings of the Board, subject to prior limitations established by the Board.
 All actions by the Executive Committee shall be reported to the Board of Directors at its next meeting following such action.

 Section 2.
-Nominating Committee.
-GMN shall have a Nominating Committee.
-The Board of Directors will select two Co-Chairs for the Nominating Committee who will recruit additional committee members.
-The Nominating Committee shall identify a slate of director candidates to be recommended to the membership for election to the board and undertake other duties as directed by the Board of Directors.
+Governance Committee.
+GMN shall have a Governance Committee.
+The Board of Directors will select two Co-Chairs for the Governance Committee who will recruit committee members.
+The Governance Committee shall recommend to the board policies and processes designed to provide for effective and efficient governance, identify a slate of director candidates to be recommended to the membership for election to the board, nominate board officers for election by the full board, and undertake other duties as directed by the Board of Directors.

 Section 3.
 Finance Committee.
 GMN shall have a Finance Committee.
 The Treasurer will Chair the Finance Committee and will recruit additional committee members.
 The Finance Committee shall assist the Board of Directors in carrying out its fiscal oversight and management of the organization and undertake other duties as directed by the Board of Directors.